 5. Coconut Milk

-Squeezed from the white flesh of a coconut, coconut milk is widely used as an excellent non-dairy milk alternative which is even safe for people with tree nut allergies.
+Squeezed from the white flesh of a coconut, coconut milk is widely used as an excellent non-dairy milk alternative that is even safe for people with tree nut allergies.
 The white meat of the brown coconuts is grated and soaked in hot water.
 It creates a cream on the surface of the white liquid and is later used as coconut cream.
 The rest of the liquid part has a fatty, creamy texture and a distinct taste intended for culinary purposes.

 For years, it has been used as an inseparable ingredient in desserts, soups, and sauces, especially in Indian, Thai, Hawaiian, and South American cuisines.
 But this milk actually lacks protein and it’s filled with simple carbs which can be unsuitable for diet plans.